-An exemption applies to land owned by an association where the objects of the association provide that the land is for the recreation of the local community.
+Land held by an association that holds the land wholly or mainly for the recreation of the local community is exempt from land tax.

 The term 'local community' refers to the residents of a specified geographical locality, that is, in the general vicinity of the land.